Asbjoedt/Archsheerary/README.md

 ## What is Archsheerary
 Archsheerary is a C# implementation of Open XML SDK and Excel Interop created as a library for purposes of digital archiving of spreadsheets.
 You can use the Archsheerary library to create your own applications for archiving of spreadsheets through workflows or single-use purposes.

+* For more information, see repository **[CLISC](https://github.com/Asbjoedt/CLISC)**

 ## How to use
-You can implement your own applications using Archsheerary through methods such as:
+Install package in your project through [NuGet Gallery](https://www.nuget.org/packages/Archsheerary).
+You can then implement your own applications using Archsheerary through methods such as:

 ### Change
 ```